-Porsche was represented by Porsche Classic, Porsche Exclusive & Tequipment and Driver's Selection by Porsche Design on a total area of 14,000 square metres, in close proximity to the race track.
+Porsche was represented by Porsche Classic, Porsche Exclusive & Tequipment and Porsche Driver's Selection on a total area of 14,000 square metres, in close proximity to the race track.
 The Porsche Museum also had a stand on site for the first time.
 Together with selected partners Bose, Kingeter, Mahle and Mobil, Porsche Classic provided visitors with a wide diversity of information and entertainment in the spacious Porsche exhibition area.

 With the popular crane ride, which had been provided by forwarding agent Hendricks exclusively for around 750 Porsche VIP package owners, the guests were able to enjoy a spectacular view over the Nürburgring.
 From this lofty height, they were afforded the best view of the more than 400 Porsche customer vehicles which were arranged according to generations around the Porsche exhibition tent – yet another highlight for the owners of a Porsche VIP package.

 In the Porsche exhibition tent Porsche Classic focussed on the theme of the body.
 In this context, the process of cathodic dip painting was particularly emphasised.
 A Porsche 911 body (1970 model) which had deteriorated into a deplorable state over the years as well as the newly painted body of a Porsche 911 SC RS (1983 model) illustrated the spectacular transformation.
 This process was presented using a miniature model of the cathodic dip painting bath, which earned an enthusiastic response from visitors and was very popular throughout the entire event.